Develop a hint

 events exposed by the connectors.
 The way to indicate which ones the hint cares

-.
+about is via the method create.
 This method returns an objects whose keys

 are the names of the events and the values the event handlers: